Binagoongang Baboy – Pork Sauteed in Shrimp Paste

 If fresh bagoong alamang is all you have, drain and wring out the salty liquid that came with it, then saute it in garlic and onion, and also add the juice of one lemon and a little sugar, too.
 This will help to mellow out the strong flavor and cut down the salty taste.

 Adjust the amount of shrimp paste to your taste.
-If you like it more salty, add just a little bit.
+If you like it saltier, add just a little bit.
 Remember, you can always add more, but once it gets too salty, your dish is ruined…so be careful.